General visiting guidance

 The person you care about is likely to look very different to how they would normally look and may have:

-- lots of equipment attached to him/her
+- lots of equipment attached to them

-- a swollen face and/or limbs
+- a swollen face or limbs

-- been sedated and therefore be sleepy or drowsy.
+- been sedated and therefore be sleepy or drowsy

 Despite the sedation, many patients respond to reassurance, such as a familiar voice or hand holding.
 The bedside nurse will make sure that you are able to be with the patient without disturbing any of the monitoring equipment.
-He/she can also explain any of the equipment and why it is needed.
+They can also explain any of the equipment and why it is needed.

 Our patients often need a lot of rest to help them recover.
 If a rest period has been set up for them we will ask you not to visit at this time.